NWuensche/Swipi/README.md

 By compiling and running this app, you accept to send your IP to https://swapi.py4e.com/ .

-Shoutouts to ShyFoundry for the great SF Distant Galaxy font: https://www.fontspace.com/sf-distant-galaxy-font-f6436 .
+Shout outs to ShyFoundry for the great SF Distant Galaxy font: https://www.fontspace.com/sf-distant-galaxy-font-f6436 .

 The app is build upon the official [KMP App Templative Native](https://github.com/Kotlin/KMP-App-Template-Native) template.